theirc/airbel/src/_studies/pro-jeunes-boosting-self--employment-for-youth-in-côte-divoire-and-the-impact-of-socio-emotional-skills-training-information-and-norms.md

 start_date: 2017-01-01 00:00:00
 end_date: 2021-01-01 00:00:00
 title: >-
-  PRO-Jeunes: Boosting (Self-) Employment for Youth in Ivory Coast and the Impact of Socio-Emotional Skills Training, Information and Norms
+  Pro-Jeunes: Boosting (self-) employment for youth in Ivory Coast and the impact of socio-emotional skills training, information and norms
 featured: false
 evergreen: true
 focuses: